onset/lameta/README-l10n.md

 # Our own extractor for json5 files

-Our `extractFromJSON.ts` file extracts the translatable fields from all the json5 files (currently just "archive-configurations/<theconfig>/fields.json5").
+Our `strings:extract-json` script extracts the translatable fields from all the json5 files (currently just "archive-configurations/<theconfig>/fields.json5").
 It creates english `.po` files, which then go to crowdin.
 Crowdin gives back all the po files for all the languages, and `lingui compile` creates `.js` catalogs of all of them, which we load up in `localization.ts`.

 # Steps to Syncing